MatthiasKuklinski/scripts/README.md

 # scripts
-Personal collection of development-focused scripts.
+Personal collection of development-focused scripts for various programming languages and different environments.